 However, Jane will lose money if Tesla’s price drops because she must repay the margin loan even if the share price drops to $240.
 Thus, Jane will have to pay the $270 plus the interest.

-In consequence, the ultimate risk of margin trading and shorting does not have enough money to repay the margin loans.
+In consequence, the ultimate risk of margin trading and shorting is not having enough money to repay the margin loans.
 In the investment industry slang, they call this blowing up.
-Blowing up means a trader is not making enough money from his or her trades to pay his or her margin loans.
+Blowing up means a trader is not making enough money from their trades to pay their margin loans.

 Shorting stocks is dangerous because it is easy to run out of money while doing it.

-The first thing you need to ask yourself is how much money you’re willing to risk.
+You first need to ask yourself how much money you’re willing to risk.
 This is entirely up to you and will depend on your tolerance for risk.
 If you’re more risk-averse, you’ll want to keep your position size smaller.

 Next, you need to think about how volatile the stock market is.
 If it’s highly volatile, you’ll again want to keep your position size smaller.
 This is because stocks can move very quickly in either direction, and you don’t